felixge/gotraceanalyzer/README.md

 If you ever starred at a go panic that showed thousands of active goroutines, this tool will help you to make more sense of it.

+Summaries are created by grouping goroutines that share a common scheduler state and trace (as determined by file locations) together.

 ## Install

 ```bash